TOP Sassenheim

-KV TOP (Korfbal Vereniging Tot Ons Plezier) is a Dutch korfball club located in Sassenheim, Netherlands.
+Korfbalvereniging Tot Ons Plezier (KV TOP), usually known as TOP Sassenheim, is a Dutch korfball club located in Sassenheim, Netherlands.
 The club was founded on 12 July 1928 and they play their home games in sports accommodation De Korf.
 The team plays in white/red vertically striped shirts and black shorts / skirts.

 History

 During the nineties TOP made small steps to enter the elite korfball competition.